-A "no riders" rule for all tractors at all times may be the single best way you can assure the safety of others in your operation.
+A "no extra riders" rule for all tractors at all times may be the single best way you can assure the safety of others in your operation.
 Here are some tips:

-- ☐ Discuss with family members and workers why a "no riders" rule is important. - Apply "no riders" decals on all tractors and other farm equipment. - Use a truck or car to haul passengers to fields or remote work areas.
+- Discuss with family members and workers why a "no extra riders" rule is important. - Apply decals on all tractors and other farm equipment. - Make sure all guests and hosts know your opinion about extra riders. - Use a truck or car to haul passengers to fields or remote work areas.

-Answers to quiz: 1-c; 2-True; 3-False; 4-a, b and sometimes d.
+Answers to quiz: 1-True; 2-True; 3-False; 4-a, b and sometimes d